 The shortlisted projects will be announced in August.
 The exhibitions and actions resulting from this selection and production process will be exhibited between June and September 2019.

 With its own cartography, a specific territory and itinerary, BIENALSUR reaches out to an expanded South America on a virtually planetary scale gathering artists and curators from the five continents.
-With MUNTREF (Museo de la Inmigración and Centro de Arte Contemporáneo of the UNFTREF) in the city of Buenos Aires as its Km 0 marker, the first edition went as far as Km 18,370 in Tokyo, Japan.
+With MUNTREF (Museo de la Inmigración and Centro de Arte Contemporáneo) in the city of Buenos Aires as its Km 0 marker, the first edition went as far as Km 18,370 in Tokyo, Japan.

 The professionals in charge of this project are especially dedicated to managing public spaces for formation and development, predominantly in the area of art and culture.
 BIENALSUR is organized by the Universidad Nacional de Tres de Febrero (UNTREF) of the Argentine Republic.
 Its Rector, Aníbal Jozami, is the General Director and Diana Wechsler, the Artistic and Academic Director.